Zearin/cucumber/content/cucumber/hooks.md

 end
 ```

-## AfterConfiguration
+## `AfterConfiguration`

 You may also provide an `AfterConfiguration` hook that will be run after Cucumber has been configured.
-The block you provide will be passed the cucumber configuration (an instance of `Cucumber::Cli::Configuration`).
+The block you provide will be passed the Cucumber configuration (an instance of `Cucumber::Cli::Configuration`).

 Example:

 ```ruby
 AfterConfiguration do |config|